-“Love is a Losing Game”, Amy Winehouse sang with a deep, melancholic voice in 2006.
+“Love is a Losing Game,” Amy Winehouse sang with a deep, melancholic voice in 2006.
 Relationships rarely concern the two lovers only.
-The seed of a love story is often fertilized, poisoned, influenced by external conditions, such as water, wind, sun, which determine the life or death of a plant.
-The book Normal People is the tale of a love story, yet is very far from being a pure romantic narrative.
+The seed of a love story is often fertilized, poisoned, and influenced by external conditions, such as water, wind, and sun, which determine the life or death of a plant.
+The book Normal People is the tale of a love story, yet it is very far from being a pure romantic narrative.

 A love story

 In 2011, Connell and Marianne were both sixteen years old and students at the same high school in Sligo.
 However, one – Connell – is the son of a single, hardworking mother, a clever yet popular boy who does well in school and at soccer.
 He’s sensitive and discreet.

 The other – Marianne – lives in a villa with a dysfunctional family and is very rich and intelligent.
 Others see her cleverness as an anomaly, the equivalent of the stain stitched on the chest in Hawthorne’s The Scarlet Letter.
 When and where can planets, as far apart as they are, actually collide?
 In Marianne’s kitchen, where Connell’s mother works as a housekeeper, is just part of the answer.
 In the kitchen, the love story begins, with short lines of dialogue that are, for both of them, a revelation.

 What unites them is just as strong as that which separates them, and the plot of their relationship, which began in Sligo, unfolds throughout their years at university (Trinity College, in Dublin), between Erasmus, summer jobs, and affairs with other people.